Introduction

 • Determining if the solution is fundable and setting a realistic budget.

-• Designing the solution in a “farmer-centered” way and finding an appropriate market by defying Stakeholder and engagement by conducting a stakeholder mapping.
+• Designing the solution in a “farmer-centered” way and finding an appropriate market by defying and engagement by conducting a stakeholder mapping.

 Digital traceability for sustainable value chains